terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 - `image` - (Optional) - String - Image is the container image name to use.
 - `init_image` - (Optional) - String - InitImage is the init container image name to use.
+- `network_policy_agent_image` - (Optional) - String - NetworkPolicyAgentImage is the container image to use for the network policy agent.
 - `env` - (Optional) - List([env_var](#env_var)) - Env is a list of environment variables to set in the container.

 ### cilium_networking_spec